-Since 2002 election when AKP came to the government, it has been following a new foreign policy orientation where a paradigm shift in Turkish foreign policy has been experienced.
-This new policy vis a vis Cyprus means Turkey's continuous support for a solution in Cyprus based on established UN parameters: i.e., a bizonal, bi-communal federation based on the political equality of the Turkish Cypriot and Greek Cypriot sides.
+Since the 2002 election, when the AKP came to power, it has followed a new foreign policy orientation - a paradigm shift in Turkish foreign policy - that has never been experienced in this magnitude in the history of the Turkish Republic.
+This new policy vis a vis Cyprus means Turkey's continuous support for a solution in Cyprus based on established UN parameters: i.e., a bi-zonal, bi-communal federation based on the political equality of the Turkish Cypriot and Greek Cypriot sides.

-For AKP the moral superiority that Turkey, together with the Turkish Cypriot side gained in the international community by actively supporting the UN comprehensive peace plan in the 2004 referenda is invaluable.
+For the AKP the moral superiority that Turkey, together with the Turkish Cypriot side gained in the international community by actively supporting the UN comprehensive peace plan in the 2004 referenda is invaluable.
 This was due to Turkey's moving away from supporting the status quo on Cyprus and instead being the party that actively supports a solution based on the established UN parameters.
-Here, Erdoğan's policies of 'no solution is not the solution (in Cyprus),' (always) one-step-ahead (of the Greek/Cypriot side),' and 'win-win solution' became the tactical guidelines of Turkey's new Cyprus strategy that nicely and comfortably complemented Foreign Minister Davutoğlu's 'zero-problem-with-neighbors' principle.
+Here, Erdoğan's policies of 'no solution is not the solution (in Cyprus), '(always) one-step-ahead (of the Greek/Cypriot side),' and 'winwin solution' became the tactical guidelines of Turkey's new Cyprus strategy that nicely and comfortably complemented Foreign Minister Davutoğlu's 'zero-problem-with-neighbors' principle.

 However, in solving any conflict it takes - at least - two to tango.
 In other words, both the Turkish Cypriot and the Greek Cypriot sides have to have the necessary desire and the motivation to solve the Cyprus problem.
-Nonetheless, it is clear that Turkish government's immediate tactic as part of its bigger strategy in Cyprus is to push the Greek Cypriot side to a solution based on established UN parameters.
+Nonetheless, it is clear that the Turkish government's immediate tactic, as part of its bigger strategy in Cyprus, is to push the Greek Cypriot side to a solution based on established UN parameters.
 If that fails, the AKP government wants to see the Greek Cypriot side being exposed in the international community as the side who walked away from the negotiation table - in which case alternative solution models can be legitimately put on the table.
+The recent statement by Turkish Prime Minister Tayyip Erdoğan during his visit to North Cyprus for the 20 July